rmzetti/hover-exec/README.md

 - The script language you wish to use (eg `julia`, `nodejs` ..) needs to have been installed in your system
 - Some of the commands to run the scripts ***may need customising*** to suit your particular installation - go `edit %h/test/readmore#config`.
 - Other script languages may be added.
 In basic usage the script command can be entered via '[config]' in the hover.
 To achieve in-line capability, use the *hover-exec* extension settings, or as an alternative, this can also done with `eval` - `edit %h/test/readmore#config` for examples.
-- For other script language examples, `edit %h/test/readmore#other scripts`
+- For more script language examples, `edit %h/test/readmore#other scripts`

 ---
 ### Python